Services

 Keep your student record updated.

-- Leeward CC DE Course Examples – A gallery of videos where Leeward CC DE instructors highlight the design features of their DE courses.
+- Leeward CC Online Course Examples – A gallery of videos where Leeward CC online instructors highlight the design features of their online courses.

 - Excellence in Online Teaching Award (EOTA) – 2020 to current